PostgreSQL: Replication

 PostgreSQL includes built-in binary replication based on shipping the changes (write-ahead logs (WAL)) to replica nodes asynchronously, with the ability to run read-only queries against these replicated nodes.
 This allows splitting read traffic among multiple nodes efficiently.
 Earlier replication software that allowed similar read scaling normally relied on adding replication triggers to the master, increasing load.

 PostgreSQL includes built-in synchronous replication that ensures that, for each write transaction, the master waits until at least one replica node has written the data to its transaction log.
 Unlike other database systems, the durability of a transaction (whether it is asynchronous or synchronous) can be specified per-database, per-user, per-session or even per-transaction.
 This can be useful for workloads that do not require such guarantees, and may not be wanted for all data as it slows down performance due to the requirement of the confirmation of the transaction reaching the synchronous standby.

 Standby servers can be synchronous or asynchronous.
 Synchronous standby servers can be specified in the configuration which determines which servers are candidates for synchronous replication.
 The first in the list that is actively streaming will be used as the current synchronous server.
 When this fails, the system fails over to the next in line.

+PostgreSQL's replication can trigger conflicts between the primary and standby servers, particularly whenever tuples are prematurely deleted from the standby server despite ongoing queries accessing them.
+To address this, PostgreSQL includes a feedback flag where the standby server proactively informs the primary server of any ongoing queries to mitigate this type of conflict.

 Synchronous multi-master replication is not included in the PostgreSQL core.
 Postgres-XC which is based on PostgreSQL provides scalable synchronous multi-master replication.
 It is licensed under the same license as PostgreSQL.
 A related project is called Postgres-XL.
 Postgres-R is yet another fork.
 Bidirectional replication (BDR) is an asynchronous multi-master replication system for PostgreSQL.

 Tools such as repmgr make managing replication clusters easier.

 Several asynchronous trigger-based replication packages are available.
 These remain useful even after introduction of the expanded core abilities, for situations where binary replication of a full database cluster is inappropriate: